1. Comparative landscape & cityscape genomics

-2. Genetic insights into public health in urban landscapes
+2. Urban ecology & genetic insights into public health in cities

 Conservation efforts focus on the long-term persistence of populations, including demographic trends and genetic viability over time.
-Spring-breeding amphibian aggregations provide in interesting system to answer questions that lie at the intersection of population demography and population genetics.
-In many species adults arrive at vernal ponds to breed shortly after ponds have thawed, and breeding concludes within a week or two.
+Spring-breeding amphibian aggregations provide a good system to answer questions that lie at the intersection of population demography and population genetics.
+In many species, all adults arrive at temporary ponds to breed shortly after ponds have thawed.
 As a result, it is straightforward to census these populations during this contracted breeding period.
 However, detecting trends can take many years.
-To compare the use of survey data with efficiently obtained genetic estimates of population size, I am comparing long-term (13 years) demographic estimates of population size (Nc) with genetic estimates of effective population size (Ne) that can be obtained quickly.
+To compare the use of survey data with efficiently obtained genetic estimates of population size, I am comparing long-term (15 years) demographic estimates of population size (Nc) with genetic estimates of effective population size (Ne) that can be obtained within weeks.
 Encouragingly, the genetic and demographic estimates correspond closely, indicating that Ne may be a suitable tool for pressing conservation assessments of amphibian populations.

-Over the past ten years there has been a growing appreciation that populations can evolve in response to natural selection over times scales relevant for ecological processes.
-This means that not only can ecological changes in a habitat lead to phenotypic adaptations (which has long been appreciated), but that evolutionary changes in phenotype can influence ecological variables within a habitat within the same time frame.
 We are exploring these eco-evolutionary dynamics in a set of natural pond communities that experience heterogeneous predation risks (and hence natural selection) across the landscape.
-We have found that predation risk across years leads to evolved responses in spotted salamander foraging behavior and growth rates.
+We have found that predation risk across years leads to evolved responses in spotted salamander foraging behavior and growth rates (Urban & Richardson 2015).
 We are currently conducting whole-pond and enclosure experiments to manipulate natural selection from aquatic predators, and then tracking both the evolutionary response of their salamander prey and the community-level resource effects across trophic levels (i.e. primary productivity, zooplankton diversity and abundance, macroinvertebrate assemblages).